justeattakeaway/AwsWatchman/README.md

 ## Run

-Run the exe specifying a config folder for config files (see [config schema](https://github.je-labs.com/cogpart/DynamoWatchman/wiki/Configuration-file-format)) and optionally aws credentials.
+Run the exe specifying a config folder for config files (see [Configuration file format](ConfigurationFileFormat.md)) and optionally aws credentials.

 e.g.